 Start LoggerPro.
 If LoggerPro asks for the interface, simply click the cancel button.
-Open the sample data file by going to the file->import menu item and selecting the file n" from the dialog box.
-The file should be stored in the "My Network Places - SharedDocs on Physics20/LoggerPro data."
-Select the data file you have been assigned.
-Note: when you go to SharedDocs, you may need to wait a while for physics20 to appear.
-Be patient!
+Open the sample data file by going to the file->import menu item and selecting the file named "data##.txt", where ## is the number of the data set assigned to you, from the dialog box.
+The file should be stored in the "Desktop/tutorials" folder.
 Once you open this file you will be presented with a set of sample position data and a position - time graph.
-You should create velocity and acceleration data columns.
-Please record the data number displayed at the top of the graph window.
+You may need to rename the columns.
+To do this, simply double click on the column heading.
+You should create a velocity data column.